Rishabbh-Sahu/ignore_email_address_classifier/README.md

 2) BPE (byte pair encoding) can be explored for text tokenization with vocab size 2k, 5k, 10k etc. Use this link to explore it further - https://github.com/rsennrich/subword-nmt/blob/master/subword_nmt/learn_bpe.py

 #### Usages:
-This model can be used to perform any text classification tasks like intent, sentiments etc.
+This model can be used to perform any text classification tasks like intent, sentiments, toxic comments identification etc.

 #### Reference:
 https://stackabuse.com/text-classification-with-bert-tokenizer-and-tf-2-0-in-python/